Silaskh/root-segmentation-thesis-2025/README.md

 # Root Segmentation Pipeline - Bachelor Thesis

-This repository contains the code accompanying my Bachelor thesis:
+This repository contains the code accompanying the bachelor thesis Segmentation and Characterization of Plant Root System Architecture from Micro-CT Scans:

 *"Accurate characterization of plant root system architecture in natural soil environments is essential for advancing plant science but remains technically challenging..."*